👩💻

 • Readme file: featured in the landing page of the repository, highlights the main information about the code you can find there, often also contains relevant links to publications and to how to cite the software

-You can read more about how to work with GitHub, writing issues to authors and cloning repositories in the extra section about Git and GitHub and its associated presentation.
+You can read more about how to work with GitHub, writing issues to authors and cloning repositories in the extra section about and its associated .

 Accessing the Ersilia Model Hub

-We have prepared a simpler environment in a Google Colab notebook that provides an easy to use API to prepare your data and access several predictions from the Hub.
+We have prepared a simpler environment in a that provides an easy to use API to prepare your data and access several predictions from the Hub.

 The main steps featured in the notebook are: